We are commited to accountability and transparency. To support this, BCEHS regularly publishes reports about our strategic priorities and initiatives.

-The BCEHS Progress Report provides and overview of organizational activities for each fiscal year since 2021/22.
+The BCEHS Progress Report provides an overview of our activities for each fiscal year since 2021/22.

 - September 25, 2024 (PDF)